phmullins/winston/readme.md

 6. User chooses how much storage space they need.
 7. User enters a server name.
 8. User clicks the "deploy server" button.
-9. System generates a Teraform script from user choices.
+9. System generates a Terraform script from user choices.
-10. A Bash script then launches Teraform and executes the custom script.
+10. A Bash script then launches Terraform and executes the custom script.
 11. Custom server(s) are built using the informations that was chosen in #02-07.
 12. User is notified of a successful or unsuccessful build.
 13. If successful, the user is presented with an IP address and login credentials.